 If you are following a calorie surplus diet plan, you can use up to three scoops a day.
 A surplus diet is something where you can eat 200-300 calories in surplus so that you can put on some extra muscles.

 One scoop of red science nutrition whey protein has 162 calories.
-So three serving would be around 486 calories.
+So three servings would be around 486 calories.

 So don’t get confused.
 Just calculate your daily macro requirement and add protein according to that.

-The two lbs(908 grams) red science full-stack whey protein price is 1600 rupees.
-It has twenty-three servings that mean per serving it will cost you around 70 rupees.
+The two lbs(908 grams) red science nutrition full-stack whey protein price is 1600 rupees.
+It has twenty-three servings which means per serving it will cost you around 70 rupees.
 The price isn’t bad.

 As an Indian brand, they did an excellent job of keeping the price at a decent level.
-If you compare this to any foreign protein powder brand, red science whey protein is much cheaper compare to that.
+If you compare this to any foreign protein powder brand, red science whey protein is much cheaper compared.

-Most of the foreigner protein brands will cost you more than 2000 for one-kilogram whey protein.
-This price includes custom charges, transportation charges etc.
+Most of the foreign protein brands will cost you more than 2000 for a one-kilogram of whey protein.
+This price includes custom charges, transportation charges, etc.

-That’s why these supplements are expensive compare to the Indian brands.
+That’s why these supplements are expensive compared to Indian brands.

-Protein supplements are known for breakfast, after a workout, before bedtime, But this supplement is a little different.
-Three nutrients like Creatine, Citrulline, Beta-Alanine make it a great pre-workout drink as well.
+Protein supplements are known for breakfast, after a workout, and before bedtime, But this supplement is a little different.
+Three nutrients like Creatine, Citrulline, and Beta-Alanine make it a great pre-workout drink as well.